-All açai bowls come with organic granola, fresh bananas, raw coconut flakes, and raw Hawaiian honey.
-And extra toppings cost 75 cents each.
+Haleiwa Bowls makes their açai bowls with organic ingredients like granola, fresh bananas, raw coconut flakes, and raw Hawaiian honey.
+You can add on more creative toppings for a few scents.

 The food truck attracts a lot of tourists and locals because of its very tropical and Earth-friendly decor.
-The wooden planks on the wall give the “shack” feel rather than food truck ambiance and it’s perfect for some photos!
+The wooden planks on the wall give a “shack” feel rather than food truck ambiance.

-If you’re hungry for some Pad Thai and other delicious Thai food, The Elephant Truck is for you.
+If you’re hungry for some Pad Thai and other delicious Thai food, stop by The Elephant Truck.

-The food truck is known for its BBQ Chicken pizza and Pepperoni.
+Impossibles is known for their BBQ Chicken pizza and Pepperoni Pizza.
 But, customers can also create their own pizza and add their preferred toppings.

-Their toppings include the traditional toppings like pepperoni, cheese, and etc. but they also offer Hawaiian favorites like Kalua Pig, Maui onions, and pineapples.
+Toppings include the traditional stuff like pepperoni and cheese.
+But they also have Hawaiian favorites like Kalua Pig, Maui onions, and pineapples!

-As we’ve mentioned, the North Shore is home to some of the best food trucks in Hawaii.
-We hope you enjoyed our list and if you’re still looking for more food content, you can check our guides here.
+hope you enjoyed my list and if you’re still looking for more food content, you can check my guides here.

 I’ve also put together a list of Cheap Oahu Eats here.
 For desserts, here’s a list of the Best Shave Ice in Oahu and the Best Oahu Ice Cream Spots.
 And, if you want some Poke Bowls, this list is for you.